 - Focus: What Weil et al. defined as focus align with the stages researchers as research design.
 Activities center on a deep dive into a specific domain.
 What are the unanswered questions in the materials we are reading or the topics we are discussing?
 What do we want to know, and what information is needed to answer what questions?
 Depending on the academic level of the course, the instructor can provide a domain or ask the students to define it.

 Approaches to gathering information can include online interviews with practitioners, experts, or individuals with experience in the topic at hand.
-Assignments can include observation of online activities, including social media, communities, and posted discussions.
+Assignments can include observation of online activities, including videos, social media, communities, and posted discussions.
 Or, students can be asked to find documents or visual records available online or in digital libraries or archives.

 - Conceptual Control:Activities within the area Weil et al. defined as conceptual control align with the stages researchers might describe as data management and analysis.
 Once information has been collected, students organize, prioritize and explain relationships between key ideas.
 They move from single-attribute categories to more complex hierarchies of concepts.